nottohave/interactive-pricing-slider/README.md

     Update slider value and add apply discount function on script js Update semantic html
     Remove string $ and .00 and replace it with css styling.
+    25% discount apply to monthly prices when user toggle on yearly billing.